JMMoseley/THM-Writeups/Sakura/sakura.md

 # [SAKURA](https://tryhackme.com/room/sakura)  - created by [OSINT DOJO]((https://www.osintdojo.com))

 This room was created to test different OSINT techniques and take us through a sample OSINT investigation in which we will identify a number of identifiers and other information to help catch a cybercriminal.
 Answers will be obtained using passive OSINT techniques.
-Task five gives you the option to get answers from the Dark Web, however, I attempted this and the Deep Paste links didn't work.

 Task 1 include a basic intro.
 So lets start with task 2.